sci-bots/stepper-motor-controller/README.md

 serial port.
 On systems with multiple serial ports, use the `-p` command line argument to specify the serial port to use.
 For example:

-    python -m syringe_pump_controller.bin.upload -p COM3 uno
+    python -m stepper_motor_controller.bin.upload -p COM3 uno

 --------------------------------------------------

 ## Usage ##

-After uploading the firmware to the board, the `syringe_pump_controller.Proxy` class can be used to interact with the Arduino device.
+After uploading the firmware to the board, the `stepper_motor_controller.Proxy` class can be used to interact with the Arduino device.

 See the session log below for example usage.